-In the table, you can find the ideal heating type for poultry and meat.
-Temperature and cooking time depend on the quantity, composition and temperature of the food.
-Different settings ranges are indicated for this reason.
+In the table, you can find the ideal heating type for the kind of poultry you are cooking.
+The temperature and cooking time depend on the amount, composition and temperature of the food.
+Setting ranges are indicated for this reason.
 Try using the lower values at first.
 You can increase the temperature next time if necessary.

-The setting values are based on the assumption that unstuffed, chilled, ready-to-roast poultry and meat are placed into a cold cooking compartment.
+The setting values are based on the assumption that unstuffed, chilled, ready-to-roast poultry is placed into a cold cooking compartment.
 By doing so, you can make energy savings of up to 20 per cent.
 If you preheat the oven, the indicated cooking times will be reduced by several minutes.

-In the table, you can find specifications for poultry and meat with default values for the weight.
-If you wish to prepare heavier poultry or meat, use the lower temperature in every case.
-If roasting several joints, use the weight of the heaviest piece as a basis for determining the cooking time.
+In the table, you can find specifications for poultry with default values for the weight.
+If you wish to cook heavier poultry, use the lower temperature in every case.
+If cooking multiple pieces, use the weight of the heaviest piece as a reference for determining the cooking time.
 The individual pieces should be approximately equal in size.

-A general rule: the larger the poultry or piece of meat is, the lower the cooking temperature and the longer the cooking time.

-Turn the poultry and meat after approx. 1⁄2 to 3⁄4 of the indicated time.
+A general rule: the larger the poultry is, the lower the cooking temperature and the longer the cooking time.
+Turn the poultry after approx. $\frac{1}{2}$ to $\frac{2}{3}$ of the indicated time.